incredibleLeitman/PhysicsGame/README.md

 **- Coefficient of Restitution**

-*Instead of using the built in “bounciness” you can make your own coefficient of restitution, where two objects collide and pass on velocity correctly.
-You can make bouncy balls and bowling balls e.g.*

 Bomb.gd applies the ``collide`` function, defined in Pawn.gd, if they collide with another moving Pawn such as Player or other Bombs for itself and the collided object.
 If they collide with non-movable objects like walls, the instead use a ``bounce`` function to adjust their given velocity.

 **- Reflection**

-*A mirror puzzle which raycasts outwards from a laser, and if it hits anything on a mirror mask, will reflect.
-At this point it would take the angle of incidence, raycast towards the angle of reflection and once it hits a non reflective surface represent all the reflections with a LineRenderer*

 Not sure if this counts as reflection, but Bomb.gd use a ``bounce`` function when colliding with walls to adjust their given velocity, which would result in the reflected angle if there would be no drag or gravity applied.